USCIS Premium Processing Timeline 2026: I-140, H-1B & L-1 Fees

-It also explains the difference between premium processing and a USCIS expedite request, how Form I-907 is used to request premium processing, and how both tools interact with embassy or consulate interview scheduling when you are trying to speed up a U.S. visa case.
+It also covers what Form I-907 does, whether EB-5 has premium processing, the difference between premium processing and a USCIS expedite request, and how both interact with consular interview scheduling when you are trying to speed up a U.S. visa case.

-For readers comparing broader case timelines, our guides to the L-1 visa process, E-2 visa processing times, and EB-5 visa processing times explain how long those routes can take outside the premium processing context.
+For broader case timelines, see our guides to the L-1 visa process, E-2 visa processing times, and EB-5 visa processing times.

-- Premium processing speeds up adjudicative action, not approval.
+- Premium processing speeds up adjudicative action, not approval — USCIS may approve, deny, issue an RFE, or issue a NOID.

 - Premium processing and USCIS expedite requests are different tools and should not be confused.